Updated: Mar 15

 “Your preschooler will never learn to make decisions, learn new skills, or trust his own abilities if you don’t make room for him to practice.
-Parenting in the preschool years involves a great deal of letting go…True self esteem does not come from being loved, praised or showered with goodies—it comes from having skills…Working together to learn skills can occasionally be messy, but it is also an enjoyable and valuable part of raising your child.” – Nelson, Erwin, and Duffy 2007 Positive Discipline for Preschoolers
+Parenting in the preschool years involves a great deal of letting go…True self-esteem does not come from being loved, praised or showered with goodies—it comes from having skills…Working together to learn skills can occasionally be messy, but it is also an enjoyable and valuable part of raising your child.” – Nelsen, Erwin, and Duffy 2007 Positive Discipline for Preschoolers

 I have a few memories of the classroom, including the multi-ages (I always loved taking care of the younger children) and being absorbed into tasks that were of my own choosing.
 What I didn’t realize at the time, was of course the intention around every tool, and the strategic placement of items throughout the room.
 There was not too much, nor too little.
 Everyday items used for cleaning, eating, and sleeping were all miniature sized and accessible.
 Now as a school psychologist and parent, I see how interconnected early childhood development and the environment are.